pauljones0/CarReliability/README.md

 # CarReliability
-Using image processing and webscraping combined with the EPA database to get reliability of cars alongside their MPG (and potentially range?)
+Using image processing and webscraping combined with the EPA database to get reliability of cars alongside their MPG

 From my work I have found (to my knowledge) that the best cars wtih >90 reliability ranking on https://www.dashboard-light.com/ and a >30 MPG Combined MPG on the EPA database are the following: